Barcelona complete permanent Asisat Oshoala signing | Goal.com

 Oshoala was part of Barcelona's fairytale run to the Uefa Women's Champions League final and scored the consolation goal in their 4-1 loss to Lyon in Budapest.

-Her Champions League final appearance and goal saw her made history in the elite European competition.
+Her Champions League final appearance and goal saw her make history in elite European competition for Africa.

-"Asisat Oshoala and FC Barcelona have linked a new contract until June 30, 2022, after the agreement for transfer from the club on the 1st of July between Dalian Quanjian and Dalian club," the club announced on its website.
+"Asisat Oshoala and FC Barcelona are to sign a new contract that ties the player to the Catalan club until 30 June 2022, following the agreement for the Nigerian international to be transferred to the club from Chinese side Dalian Quanjian," the club announced on their website.

-"The Nigerian forward, 24, arrived at Barca on January 31 as a transfer from the Chinese entity.
-In these four months, Oshoala has played eleven official games as a player and scored eight goals, including the first team in a Champions League final in Budapest.
+"The 24-year-old striker came to Barça last January 31 on what was originally a loan move.
+In her four months here, Oshoala has played in eleven competitive fixtures and returned eight goals, including what will always be the team’s first ever goal in a Champions League Final, although it wasn’t enough to bring the trophy back from Budapest.

-"The three-time best African soccer player of the year is currently concentrated with the Nigerian national team before playing the World Cup in France, starting June 7.
-When the calendar so permits, the act of signing of the new Oshoala contract with Barca will take place."
+"Voted African Women’s Footballer of the Year three times, she is currently away with her national team preparing for the World Cup in France, where the Super Falcons share a tough group with the host nation, Norway and South Korea.

+"For that reason, she is unable to put pen to paper right now, but will be doing so as soon as her schedule permits."

-Before reuniting with her Barca teammates later this year, Oshoala will be aiming to help Nigeria to 2019 Women's World Cup glory in France this summer.
+Before reuniting with her club teammates later this year, Oshoala will be aiming to inspire Nigeria in the 2019 Women's World Cup in France this summer.